TMKside/RubysAdventureTutorial/README.md

 # Ruby's Tutorial
 Yippee!
 :)
-Includes the contents of the tutorial and mod assignments (so far!)
+Includes the contents of the tutorial, mod tutorial, and custom mods!
+Should be all finished.